Learn about the different types of damages you may qualify for after a car accident in Florida

 What are non-economic damages?

-Non-economic damages are injuries or losses that result from the accident which are suffered on a more personal level rather than direct out-of-pocket expenses.
+Non-economic damages are injuries or losses from the accident that aren’t related to direct out-of-pocket expenses.
 These compensatory non-economic damages include the following:

 - Pain and suffering.
 This includes the physical pain that you endured at the time of the accident as well as throughout the recovery period and any potential lasting pain you may have to endure due to the crash.
 Every case will be very different in the amount awarded under this type of damage.